HaikuTeam/animator/QA.md

-Undo/redo doesn't degrade the performance of the app After I undo, the timeline also reflects what I just undid on stage Performing undo preserves the current scrubber time
+Undo/redo doesn't degrade the performance of the app After I undo, the timeline also reflects what I just undid on stage Performing undo preserves the current scrubber time When my component has a playing time of more than `0`, undo/redo doesn't play the timeline I can create a keyframe in the timeline directly, change it, and undo the change I can create an keyframe with an expression in the timeline, change it, and undo the change I can instantiate a slice, undo, redo
+I can instantiate a slice, delete, undo, redo
+I can Alt+drag to copy element, undo, redo
+I can move, rotate, scale element, undo, redo
+I can copy an element, paste it, move it, undo, undo, redo I can cut an element, paste it, delete it, undo, undo, redo I can zMoveToBack, zMoveToFront, zMoveBackward, etc., undo, redo when the scrubber is at zero I can use Bring to Front, Backward, and friends when the scrubber is not at zero I can delete keyframe, undo, redo
+I can create keyframe, undo, redo
+I can move keyframes across multiple rows, undo, redo I can undo a z-index change that occurred via the on-stage context menu I can undo a z-index change that occurred via drag-and-drop in the timeline

 Z-index